DanielStoelzner/Metz-Mecablitz-Firmware-Updater-and-DFU-Files/README.md

 # Additional Content

 This repository also contains the latest updater (V6.0) for the Pentax versions of the 44 AF-1, 48 AF-1, 50 AF-1, 58 AF-1, and 58 AF-2.
+This version adds support for the Pentax K1.

 This might be the last remaining reliable source of this particular updater.